Heartland (Canadian TV series): Reception

+The Museum of the Highwood in High River, Alberta, has an exhibit of Heartland costumes, posters, set directions, and other memorabilia.

 Ratings

 In its series premiere, Heartland beat Global's comedy Da Kink in My Hair with 513,000 viewers in a battle of two new series.
 After four episodes, Heartland had an average viewership of 464,000.
 In its first-season finale, Heartland attracted 625,000 viewers.
 The third-season premiere brought in over one million viewers, a new record for the show.
 The 100th episode "After All We've Been Through" was watched by 945,000 viewers.

 Spin-off web series

 A six-part spin-off web series titled Hudson with Jade Virani as the protagonist was released on CBC Gem on March 31, 2019.
 It won the Best Web Series award at the Calgary Society of Independent Filmmakers's second annual Stinger Awards.